MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/query-results-cache.md

 # Shard level query results cache

-The `query results cache` is effective when the exact same query is being run multiple times in rapid succession, and tolerates returning slightly old data.
+The `Query Results Cache` is effective when the exact same query is being run multiple times in rapid succession, and tolerates returning slightly old data.
 In some scenarios, such as a “live dashboard”, the most up-to-date results are required for the repeated query.
 For example, when the query runs every 10 seconds and spans the last 1 hour.
 For such scenarios, Kusto can enable an advanced form of query results caching which caches intermediate query results at the storage (shard) level.

 > [!Note]